mengzhou44/bookshelf/README.md

    npm run build
    npm start
    ```
-   The backend will run on `http://localhost:3001`
+   The backend will run on `http://localhost:3001` and automatically initialize the database schema.

    For development with auto-reload:
    ```bash